he-zh/image_classification_pytorch/README.md

 # image_classification_pytorch

-This repository contains pytorch implementation of some of the convolutional networks referred by the [Dive Into Deep Learning](https://d2l.ai/) book
+This repository contains practice of image classification tasks in PyTorch tutorials, with implementation of some of the convolutional networks referred by the [Dive Into Deep Learning](https://d2l.ai/) book
 ([中文版:动手学深度学习](http://zh.d2l.ai/)).

 ## Requirements